jaidevsanketi/ADA_project/README.md

 ## Requirements

-Few librairies are needed to run the project.
+Few librairies are required to run the project.
 Those are listed below:

+* Numpy
+* Pandas
+* Sklearn
+* Statsmodels
+* Pickle
+* Praw
+* Yfinance
-* Item 1
+* Random
-* Item 2
+*

 ## Run the Daily Analysis